 The increased threat of hacking has forced many universities to rethink the basic structure of their computer networks.
 "A university environment is very different from a corporation or a government agency, because of the kind of openness and free flow of information you're trying to promote," said David J. Shaw, the chief information security officer at Purdue University.
 "The researchers want to collaborate with others, inside and outside the university, and to share their discoveries."
-15

 While many corporate sites restrict resources to employees, university systems tend to be more open, and properly so.
-The most sensitive data can be housed in the equivalent of small vaults that are more difficult to access and harder to navigate, use sophisticated data encryption, and sometimes are not even connected to the larger campus network, particularly when the work involves dangerous pathogens or research that could turn into weapons systems.
+The most sensitive data can be housed in the equivalent of small vaults that are less accessible and harder to navigate, use sophisticated data encryption, and sometimes are not even connected to the larger campus network, particularly when the work involves dangerous pathogens or research that could turn into weapons systems.

-Some universities no longer allow their professors to take university-owned or -leased laptops to certain foreign countries.
-In some countries the minute one connects to a network, information on one's computer will be copied, or remote devices like computer cookies or malware that enable undetected transferal of information to a home network will be planted in the computer.
-Many institutions have become stricter about urging faculty to follow federal rules that prohibit taking some kinds of sensitive data out of the country or have imposed their own restrictions, even tighter than the government's.
-Still others require that employees returning from abroad have their computers scrubbed by professionals before they may access university servers.
+Some universities no longer allow their professors to take laptops owned or leased by the university to certain countries.
+In some countries the minute one connects to a network, all data will be copied, or a program or virus will be planted on the computer in hopes that it will be transferred to a home network.
+Many institutions have become stricter about urging faculty members to follow federal rules that prohibit taking some kinds of sensitive data out of the country or have imposed their own tighter restrictions.
+Still others require that employees returning from abroad have their computers scrubbed by professionals before they may regain access to university servers.

-These are genuine concerns, and universities are well advised to devote resources to protecting their electronic communications networks.
+These are genuine concerns, and universities are well advised to devote resources to protecting their electronic-communications networks.
 However, every effort should also be made to balance the need for security with the fundamental principles of open scholarly communication.

-Scholarly Communication and Social Media

-The advent of social media has raised some new questions about how scholars communicate about their research.
+C. Scholarly Communication and Social Media The advent of social media has raised some new questions about how scholars communicate about their research.
 For example, professors who present papers at scholarly conferences often use those occasions to try out new ideas and stimulate discussion.
-While they may be willing, even eager, to share preliminary ideas with a closed group of peers, they may be less happy to have those in attendance broadcast these ideas via social media.
+While they may be willing, even eager, to share unpolished or preliminary ideas with a closed group of peers, they may be less happy to have those in attendance broadcast these ideas through social media.
 Conference papers are often clearly labeled as "not for circulation."
-At some meetings, however, attendees at sessions have communicated to others electronically-and often instantaneously-via social media, e-mails, or blog posts, reports and comments on papers and statements made by other conference presenters and attendees.
+At some meetings, however, attendees at sessions have communicated to others electronically-and often instantaneously-through social media, e-mail, or blogs, reports and comments on papers and statements made by other conference presenters and attendees.
 16

-Many academic conferences and sometimes individual conference sessions have specific Twitter hash tags associated with them-at times suggested by the conference organizers.
+Many academic conferences and some individual sessions have associated Twitter hash tags-at times suggested by the conference organizers.
 As a result, ideas and information that previously would have been controlled by the presenter and limited to a relatively small audience may quickly become accessible globally.
-Some have worried that reports on social media of conference proceedings might increase the likelihood that others could pirate or exploit a presenter's new and original ideas before that individual has an opportunity to develop them.
-While this concern may be exaggerated, it is clear that new forms of social media and electronic communications technologies can make research in progress both more accessible and more vulnerable to intellectual property theft.
+Some have worried that reports on social media of conference proceedings might increase the likelihood that others could appropriate a presenter's new and original ideas before that individual has had an opportunity to develop them.
+While the concern may be speculative and the risk exaggerated, it is clear that new forms of social media and electronic-communications technologies can make research in progress both more accessible and more vulnerable to intellectual property theft.
 In effect, anyone with an Internet connection can function as a reporter publishing accounts of others' work.